List of Chicago P.D. characters: Sean Roman

 In "What Do You Do", Burgess and Roman (while on meal break) investigate a suspicious activity in a warehouse, which was later revealed to be a drug deal.
 Roman gained medical experience when he was forced at gunpoint to help a suspect that was shot and was in serious condition.
 Although Burgess was scared and Roman was seriously injured during the whole ordeal, they are eventually saved when Ruzek, while he and his unit are getting mandatory taser certification, notices that Burgess had not responded to his messages.

 In "The Three Gs", Roman gets into a physical altercation with a fellow officer, Officer DeLuca, while deciding on methods of how to save a girl's life, after she was shot by a stray bullet in the midst of the gunfight between the suspect with connections to the human trafficking case and Olinsky.
 Roman is suspended in the process when DeLuca decides to file a formal complaint against him, but it is lifted when Hank Voight forces him to drop the complaint.

 Roman's father is a Vietnam veteran who served in the 5th Marine Regiment.

 In "There's My Girl", it was revealed that Sean has a cousin that works with the stone carving business when the department turns down an offer to carve a stone for Nadia.

-In "Justice", he was shot in the patrol car alongside his partner, Kim Burgess.
+In "Justice", he was shot in the patrol car alongside Burgess.
 During a short foot pursuit, she was able to shoot the suspect.

 In "She's Got Us", while waiting to be reinstated as a patrol officer, he learns that nerve damage to his left arm has ended his police career.

 In "Start Digging", rather than take a desk job, he decides to go to San Diego and stay in his cousin's guest house.
 He wanted Burgess to come with him but she chose to stay.
 They share their last kiss, and Roman settles his feud with Adam Ruzek.

 Roman returns in the February 2020 Chicago crossover event, where he returns to Chicago to find his sister Sarah, who disappeared the week prior.
 Initially working with Kelly Severide to find her, he is forced to later work with the Intelligence Unit and Burgess after it is revealed that he failed to contact Intelligence at Severide's request and is later found escaping the scene of a fire exchanging gunfire with a suspect.
 After he finds Sarah frozen to death, he goes on to avenge her death by killing the drug dealer she was working for and framing a rival drug dealer by having a former confidential informant make a false tip.
 Initially expecting to be arrested after being linked to the crime scene by Burgess, he is let off the hook by Voight, who looks the other way.